-As suggested by the top search, a potential buyer is perusing your house information whilst waiting for his or her coffee on a phone.
+As suggested by the top search, a potential buyer is perusing your house information while waiting for his or her coffee on the phone.

 Your contact form does not work properly at all The result?
 They bounce off the page of your so-very-slow website and head straight for your competitor’s beautifully designed site instead.